movementlabsxyz/movement-docs/content/docs/general/movement-mainnet/introductionToMove.md

 # Introduction to Move

 Movement Labs is building a network of Move-based blockchains.
-Our flagship products is the Movement Mainnet.
+Our flagship products include the Movement Mainnet and Movement Sidechain.

-Movement Mainnet is a community-first blockchain providing the highest possible TPS through Move, fast finality, native day-zero access to mass liquidity, and modular customizations.
+Movement Sidechain is a Move-based sidechain secured by an L1, providing the highest possible TPS through Move, fast finality, native day-zero access to mass liquidity, and modular customizations.

 <!-- > ⚠️ This documentation provides a high level intro to the vision.
 The [white paper](https://www.movementnetwork.xyz/whitepaper/movement-whitepaper_en.pdf) goes into more details on some of the presented solutions. -->